PrajitR/PrajitR.github.io/_posts/2013-07-29-quick-haskell-syntax.md

 f $ x = f x
 {% endhighlight %}

 You often see `$` in Haskell code.
-Looking at the definition, it seems as if `$` does nothing. `$` is used not for computation, but for reducing the amount of parentheses needed. `not $ 3 < 5` is the exact same as `not (3 < 5)`.
+Looking at the definition, it seems as if `$` does nothing.
+For the most part, `$` is used not for computation, but for reducing the amount of parentheses needed. `not $ 3 < 5` is the exact same as `not (3 < 5)`.
 It's just a matter of style.
 Also note that `$` is not a special operator - it's just a simple function, just like everything else.

 {% highlight haskell %}
 add x y = x + y